openjdk/jmc/README.md

 ### Red Hat
 * Released version

-Red Hat distributes JDK Mission Control as RMPs in Fedora and RHEL.
+Red Hat distributes JDK Mission Control as RPMs in Fedora and RHEL.
+JMC is also included in the OpenJDK [developer builds](https://developers.redhat.com/products/openjdk/download) (Windows and Linux).

 ## Mission Control Features